The Best of Both Worlds (Star Trek: The Next Generation): Broadcast and release

 Part I was originally broadcast on syndicated television starting on June 18, 1990, then Part II was broadcast starting on September 24, 1990.
 Many watchers note the frustration of having to wait to see the conclusion.

 On October 3, 1995 "Best of Both Worlds, Part I" and "Transfigurations" were released on LaserDisc in the United States.
 On February 27, 1996 "Best of Both Worlds, Part II" and "Suddenly Human" were released on LaserDisc in the USA.
 In June 1996, both parts of "Best of Both Worlds" were released in the United Kingdom on a PAL-format LaserDisc, with a Dolby Surround audio track.
 Both parts were released on a PAL-format LaserDisc in Germany also, cover title "Angriffsziel Erde" with a German language dubbed audio track.

 "Part I" of the episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 "Part II" was later released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation season four DVD box set.
 Both sets have a Dolby Digital 5.1 audio track for "Best of Both Worlds".
+"The Best of Both Worlds" has also been released on DVD, such as in the 14-episode collection, Star Trek Fan Collective - Borg in 2006, and on VHS tapes as well.

 The two episodes, prepped for Blu-ray optical video disc release and to promote the release of the third season Blu-ray, were combined with interviews and outtakes and shown as a one-night only event in movie theaters across the US and Canada on the night of April 25, 2013.
 In this version, the short summary of Part I at the start of Part II is removed and there is no second opening credits montage.
 The 90-minute single also has some special features and audio commentary available for the episode.
 A review of the Blu-Ray release noted that it was a "better-than-average Star Trek adventure" noting the difficulties faced by Riker (played by Jonathan Frakes) as well as the featurette and extras.

-"The Best of Both Worlds" has also been released on DVD, such as in the 14-episode collection, "Star Trek Fan Collective - Borg." in 2006, and on VHS tapes as well.